Adolf Galland: Personal life and death

-Baroness Gisela von Donner had refused to marry Galland as the restrictions imposed upon her by her former husband's will would deny her the wealth and freedom she had enjoyed.
+Baroness Gisela von Donner refused to marry Galland as the restrictions imposed upon her by her former husband's will would have denied her the wealth and freedom she enjoyed were she to marry Galland.
 She left for Germany in 1954.
 Galland married Sylvinia von Dönhoff on 12 February 1954.
 (Note: Sylvinia von Dönhoff was the widow of Generalmajor Harald von Hirschfeld, killed in action on 18 January 1945.)
 However, she was unable to have children and they divorced on 10 September 1963.

 On 10 September 1963, Galland married his secretary, Hannelies Ladwein.
 They had two children: a son, Andreas Hubertus (nicknamed "Andus") born 7 November 1966; and a daughter, Alexandra-Isabelle born 29 July 1969.
 The RAF ace Robert Stanford Tuck was the godfather of his son Andreas.
 Galland remained friends with Tuck until the latter's death on 5 May 1987.
 Galland felt his loss greatly.
 Galland's marriage to Hannelies did not last and on 10 February 1984, he married his third wife, Heidi Horn, who remained with him until his death.

 By the 1980s, Galland was regularly attending the funerals of friends like Tuck, and also Douglas Bader, who had died on 5 September 1982 after speaking at a dinner for Arthur Harris.
 In January 1983, he attended the funeral of Gerhard Barkhorn and his wife Christl, who had died in a traffic accident.

 In early February 1996, Galland was taken seriously ill.
 He had wanted to die at home and so was released from hospital and returned to his own house.
 With his wife Heidi, son and daughter present, he was given the last rites and died at 1:15 in the morning of Friday, 9 February 1996.
 His body was buried at the Cementerio in Oberwinter, district of Remagen, on 21 February.
 A memorial service was held on 31 March at the St. Laurentius Church.

 Summary of military career

 Aerial victory claims

 According to US historian David T. Zabecki, Galland was credited with 104 aerial victories.
+Spick also lists him with 104 aerial victories claimed in 425 combat missions, and a mission-to-claim ratio of 4.09.
 Mathews and Foreman, authors of Luftwaffe Aces – Biographies and Victory Claims, researched the German Federal Archives and found records for 100 aerial victory claims, plus nine further unconfirmed claims, all of which claimed on the Western Front.
 This figure of confirmed claims includes two four-engined bombers and six victories with the Me 262 jet fighter.